 It features a copper lightning rod ball, pan and tilt servos, a decorative brass frame and base, along with a Pixy image processing camera inside.
 You simply sit it on a table, plug in a cell phone power pack and the device will track you as you walk around…if you are wearing a blue shirt.
 You can train it to recognize other colors using the PixyMon application on a Linux notebook.
 Be sure to check out the entire build series, “Off-The-Shelf Hacker Steampunk Eye Ball (parts 1 through 5) over at thenewstack.io.

 The response has been amazing for the Generation 4.0 Steampunk Conference Badge.
 People stopped me and asked what it was and if I made it.
-I told them how it worked and showed them the connected Raspberry Pi.
-There were a few selfies, which was kind of new to me.
-Nevertheless, everybody enjoyed it and seem inspired.
+I showed them how it worked and how the display hooked up to the Raspberry Pi.
+A few attendees took selfies with yours truly and the badge.
+It was inspiring and fun for everybody.

 Found a few challenges.
 I’ll likely mod the alligator clip attachment system.
 The clips bend and are hard to get lined up correctly.
 The thumb screws loosened over time, as well, so those will have to be changed a bit.